Global Education

-Over 3 billion people currently live in cities, and that number is projected to rise to 5 billion by 2030.
-The shift presents huge challenges for infrastructure, social development and more.
-This is why the sustainability of cities and communities should be an important discussion point in classrooms today.
+Over 3 billion people live in cities, which is projected to rise to 5 billion by 2030.
+The shift presents huge challenges for infrastructure, social development, and more.
+This is why the sustainability of our communities should be an important discussion point in classrooms today.

 Why is teaching sustainability important?